 Whether you’re looking for a place to play with the kiddos or to decompress with some off-screen time, Asheville has 55+ parks and recreational spots for you to enjoy.

 Ready to plan your trip to the park?
-Grab your shades and trusty water bottle — here are some of the 828’s best:
+Grab your shades and trusty water bottle — here are a few of our favorite parks in the 828:

 Nature parks